The War of the Worlds: Pearson’s Magazine Installment 8 Annotations

 Annotation: tenth Cylinder

-From STOVER 188: re cutting this section, “Wells may have considered the fact that the narrator’s reference to a ‘tenth cylinder’ is three too many.
+From STOVER 188: with regard to cutting this section, “Wells may have considered the fact that the narrator’s reference to a ‘tenth cylinder’ is three too many.
 On the other hand, his miscounting of the seven actual landings would be consistent with his unreliability on so many other points.”

 GANGNES: Vivisection is “the action of cutting or dissecting some part of a living organism; spec. the action or practice of performing dissection, or other painful experiment, upon living animals as a method of physiological or pathological study” (Oxford English Dictionary).